 It's also important to consider the quality and nature of the property itself: Is it a house or an apartment?
 How many bedrooms does it have?
 What sort of condition is it in?
 Does it include parking space or a gym in the apartment block?
 These factors can all have an influence on how much rent a prospective tenant would be willing to pay.

 Renata has just purchased a four-bedroom home as an investment property in Sydney’s north-west.
-Eager to start receiving rent from tenants in order to help her pay off the mortgage on the property, Renata spends little time deciding on a suitable rental amount.
 After a quick glance around at some of the rents being advertised for similar four-bedroom properties in her suburb and the adjacent suburb, Renata sets the rent at $750 a week.

 What she doesn’t realise, however, is that $750 a week for a four-bedroom home in her area is right at the upper end of the price range in the current market.
 Not only that, but the landlords asking for this much rent own properties that are newer and in better condition than Renata’s, not to mention in much closer proximity to public transport, restaurants and shops.

-As a result, Renata advertises her property for two months and is unable to find a tenant.
-With her ongoing mortgage repayments starting to make an impact on her finances, Renata bites the bullet and enlists the help of a professional property manager.
-At the agent’s advice, Renata lowers her asking price to $700 a week and soon receives applications from several potential tenants.
+As a result, Renata advertises her property for 9 weeks and is unable to find a tenant.
+With her ongoing mortgage repayments starting to make an impact on her finances, Renata lowers her asking price to $720 a week and soon finds a tenant.